dataandstuff/voice/README.md

 ## Overview

-This project features a sample implementation of Hume's [Empathic Voice Interface]
+This project features a sample implementation of Hume's [Empathic Voice Interface] for and ai

 ## Project deployment